Online camp signup is easy!

 Assistant Coach: Rice University

-Former Owl letterman Patrick Hallmark (Brown College) is already in his sixth year coaching at his alma mater.
+Former Rice baseball letterman Patrick Hallmark (Brown College) is in his eighth year of coaching at his alma mater.

-On defense, Hallmark's outfielders are well-trained, consistently put in the right spot, and reach a defensive-potential they might never even knew they had.
-Last season Rice outfielders threw-out a total of nine opposing runners who were attempting to reach an extra base.
+Offense is only part of the story.
+On defense, Hallmark's outfielders are well-coached, consistently put in the right spot, and reach a defensive-potential they might never even knew they had.
+Last season Rice outfielders threw-out an eye-opening 14 opposing runners who were attempting to reach an extra base.

 A former catcher for coach Graham, Hallmark started 56 games in 1995 to help lead Rice to its first 40-win season in 11 years.
 In that second-to-last season of the Southwest Conference, he batted .354 against the league with a .430 slugging percentage, 57 runs, and 14 stolen bases in 16 attempts.